Leigh Creek Energy recognises the importance of environmental management to the success of the company’s operations

 - Regularly review the continuous improvement of the EMS and of the company's environmental performance.

-Leigh Creek Energy aims to achieve a successful Social Licence to Operate by integrating its Environmental Management System into its operations.
+Leigh Creek Energy aims to achieve a successful Social Licence to Operate by integrating its EMS into its operations.